Services

 E-Commerce

-Changes are still cheap and safe
+Changes are still low-cost and safe

-The team cannot carry carry increased operational complexity
+The team cannot own increased operational complexity

-Failure modes that break migrations
+Failure modes that make migrations expensive

 What breaks first:

-Checkout and payment flow regressions
+Checkout and payment regressions that affect conversion

-SEO and indexing regressions
+SEO and indexing regressions that damage traffic later

-Catalog and pricing data inconsistencies
+Catalog and pricing data inconsistencies that create rework

-Integration coupling with ERP, CRM, PIM
+Integration coupling across ERP, CRM, and PIM

-Observability gaps, issues detected after revenue drops
+Observability gaps, issues found only after revenue or traffic drops

 Rollback constraints that fail under production conditions

-Architecture options, trade offs, and ownership
+Architecture options, trade-offs, and ownership

 Platform led approach

-• Costs:Platform constraints become bottlenecks
+• Costs:Platform constraints can block growth

 • You own:Less infrastructure, more platform limitations